Creative Spaces to Inspire

 - Board games

-- A fishbowl filled with discussion prompts or teamwork activites on slips of paper
+- A fishbowl filled with discussion prompts or teamwork activities on slips of paper

-Anyone from educators to parents can lay the foundation for a creative classroom, so get started building yours today.
+Anyone from educators to parents can lay the foundation for a creative classroom or at-home space, so get started building yours today.